Tuesday, 5th May 1925

 Andrzej entered the spacious, contemporary outfitted room.
 Black wood, chrome, glass.
 The railway school is the symbol of country modernisation and should look correspondingly.
 Large maps and charts showed rail reconstruction progress.
-In last years the state made a tremendous effort to build connections between old partitions, erase the borders, reconstruct bombed bridges, destroyed stations, and bring some sense of progress to the poor east and south.
+In recent years the state made a tremendous effort to build connections between old partitions, erase the borders, reconstruct bombed bridges, destroyed stations, and bring some sense of progress to the poor east and south.

 – Morning father – Michał jumped from behind his desk and shook Zaleski’s hand.

 – Morning Michał.
 How come you recalled that you still have an old father?